Share this post on:

 Still, personality researchers generally talk about low versus high extraversion rather than about introverts and extraverts.

-Partly, that’s to avoid thinking of extraversion and introversion as if they’re personality types and to avoid the confusion that introversion is somehow the opposite of extraversion, which it isn’t.
+Partly, that avoids thinking of extraversion and introversion as if they are personality types and avoids the confusion that introversion is somehow the opposite of extraversion, which it isn’t

-In addition, introverts may be less assertive than extroverts but aren’t necessarily nonassertive or submissive.
+In addition, introverts may be less assertive than extroverts but are not necessarily nonassertive or submissive.

 Extraversion Traits